 If you’re a coffee shop or a retail shop then you most likely don’t deal with customer contact information.
 That’s ok.
 Have a script available for anybody who checks customers out.

 Instead of just saying have a nice day, add a bit more onto that.
 Something like this could go a long way:

 Thank you for coming in today.
 Our business is on XYX and we’d love if you could share your experience there.

 That’s all it takes and you can turn more of your customers into good reviews.

 There’s also the option of handing out custom review cards with a simple link for customers to leave a review or better yet, feedback (keep reading…).

 You can make these yourself or you can get them printed from our online review management solution.
-And yes, that’s a real feedback URL you can check out and a real QR code so you can leave Exprance your feedback :)

 A Better Way To Get More GOOD Reviews